JuliaData/DataFramesMeta.jl/docs/src/index.md

 subset(df, [:a, :b])
 ```

-will fail in DataFrames.jl, bcause `DataFrames.subset` does not support vectors of column names.
+will fail in DataFrames.jl, because `DataFrames.subset` does not support vectors of column names.
 Likewise, `@subset df $[:a, :b]` will fail.
 The macros which support multi-column selectors are

 * `@select`
 * `@transform` (multi-argument selectors have no effect)